Relationship Marketing: The Most Overlooked yet Necessary Skill

 My point is, somewhere along the way developed a relationship with those people.
 You trust them to buy candles from, you trust they will pack your bags the way you like, and you trust them with scissors to your head.
 These are all prime examples of where relationship marketing exists in your life every day.
 So knowing this, why is it so overlooked in an industry that we are introduced to as a ‘relationship marketing opportunity’?!

 When a business, in this case you, implements an effective relationship marketing strategy, it becomes more profitable—since the focus shifts from constantly trying to acquire new customers to understanding more about the behaviors, wants, and needs of existing customers and markets.

-Through relationship marketing a network marketer or direct sales consultant aims at making a relationship or comfort zone with a prospect that doesn’t aim at a one off sales.
+Through relationship marketing an entrepreneur aims at creating a relationship or comfort zone with a prospect that doesn’t aim at a ‘one off sale’.

 The aim is to make lifetime business relationships.

 - Relationship marketing aims at delivering value to the customers even beyond their sales opportunities

 - In layman’s terms, it is here that you take your customers as the main aim